• Skip to primary navigation

 Seitan is made from wheat gluten.
 It has around 20 grams of protein per 3-ounce portion (roughly the size of a deck of playing cards).
 This makes seitan a pretty good source of protein for those looking for a meatless protein source.

 However, if you're looking to bump up the protein content of your meal, seitan isn't going to be much help.
-While many people enjoy eating seitan as a substitute for chicken breasts or burgers, consuming 3 ounces will only get you roughly 20 grams of protein, whereas three-quarters of a cup of cooked lentils has about 16 grams of protein.
+While many people enjoy eating seitan as a substitute for chicken breasts or burgers, consuming 3 ounces will only get you roughly 20 grams of protein.
+In contrast, three-quarters of a cup of cooked lentils has about 16 grams of protein.

-So in order to increase your protein intake with seitan, simply pair it with other high-protein foods like beans or lentils.
+So to increase your protein intake with seitan, simply pair it with other high-protein foods like beans or lentils.

 Protein-rich vegetables

-Though vegetables contain less protein than animal products such as meat, fish, and eggs, there are several protein-rich vegetables that are decent sources of protein.
+Though vegetables contain less protein than animal products such as meat, fish, and eggs, several protein-rich vegetables are decent sources of protein.
 Some of the vegetables that have high protein content are -

 Eggplant - One-half cup of cooked eggplant contains 0.4 g of protein